 Formerly : Loans in deferment for at least 12 more monthly did not count towards a borrower’s debt-to-income (DTI) ratio

 Formerly : “Authorized” users of a credit card had no responsibility to make monthly payments.
-Payments did not count toward a borrower’s debt-to-income (DTI) ratio.
+Payments did not count toward a borrower’s DTI ratio.

-Now : For installment loans with 10 or fewer payments, only the portion of the payment which exceeds 5% of a borrower's monthly income must be included in the DTI calculation.
-For example, a $500 car payment against $8,000 of monthly income would require $100 to be used in the DTI (5% of $8,000 = $400).
+Now : For installment loans with 10 or fewer payments, underwriters include any portion of the payment exceeding five percent of a borrower’s monthly income in the DTI calculation.

-Formerly : In order to use self-employment income on a mortgage application, a borrower was required to show 2 years of work history, which could include time spent in “Training and Education”
+Formerly : In order to use self-employment income on a mortgage application, a borrower was required to show two years of work history, which could include time spent in “Training and Education”

-Formerly : In order to use overtime income on a mortgage application, borrowers were not required to prove a history of earning such income.
+Formerly : In order to use overtime income on a mortgage application, borrowers didn’t need a history of earning such income.

 Now : In order to use overtime income on a mortgage application, borrowers must show a two-year history of earning such income.
 Employer verification may be required.

-Formerly : In order to use part-time income on a mortgage application, borrowers were not required to prove a history of earning such income.
+Formerly : In order to use part-time income on a mortgage application, borrowers did not need a history of earning such income.

 Now : In order to use part-time income on a mortgage application, borrowers must show a two-year history of uninterrupted part-time income.

 FHA mortgages are a huge part of the mortgage lending landscape, and mortgage rates look great.
-Borrowers meeting rhe agency’s minimum mortgage guidelines can buy homes with as little as 3.5% down, and in as few as 30 days.
+Borrowers meeting the agency’s minimum mortgage guidelines can buy homes with as little as 3.5 percent down, and in as few as 30 days.

 Take a look at today’s real mortgage rates now.
-Your social security number is not required to get started, and all quotes come with instant access to your live credit scores.Click to see today's rates (May 28th, 2016)
+You don’t need to supply your social security number to get started, and all quotes come with instant access to your live credit scores.Time to make a move?
+Let us find the right mortgage for you